Orientalism in early modern France: Coffee drinking

 An Ottoman embassy was sent to Louis XIII in 1607, and from Mehmed IV to Louis XIV in 1669 in the person of ambassador Müteferrika Süleyman Ağa, who created a sensation at the French court and triggered a fashion for things Turkish.
 The Orient came to have a strong influence in French literature, as about 50% of French travel guides in the 16th century were dedicated to the Ottoman Empire.

 In Paris, Suleiman set up a house where he offered coffee to Parisian society, with waiters dressed in Ottoman style, triggering enthusiastic responses, and starting the fashion for coffee-drinking.
 Fashionable coffee-shops emerged such as the famous Café Procope, the first coffee-shop of Paris, in 1689.
 In the French high society wearing turbans and caftans became fashionable, as well as lying on rugs and cushions.

 Manufacture of "Oriental" luxury goods in France

 Left image: Ottoman court carpet, late 16th century, Egypt or Turkey.

-Right image: French adaptation: Tapis de Savonnerie, under Louis XIV, after Charles Le Brun, made for the Grande Galerie in the Louvre Palace.
+Right image: French adaptation: Savonnerie manufactory, under Louis XIV, after Charles Le Brun, made for the Grande Galerie in the Louvre Palace.

 The establishment of strong diplomatic and commercial relations with the Ottoman Empire through the Capitulations led to French money being drained to the Levant and Persia for the purchase of luxury goods such as knotted-pile carpets.
 Due to these concerns, and also because French luxury arts had collapsed in the disorders of civil violence in the Wars of Religion, Henri IV attempted to develop French luxury industries that could replace imports.
 The king provided craftsmen with studios and workshops.
 These efforts to develop an industry for luxury goods was continued by Louis XIII and Louis XIV.